 Skip to content

-Type-safe Custom Event Handling Pattern
+Type-Safe Custom Event Handling Pattern

-Custom Events without a detail value
+Custom events with no detail value

 typescript